kinjal1993/VuePressDemo/README.md

 npm install
 ```

-The project is divided into two parts:
+The project is divided into two folders:

 **1. docs**

 It contains all the markup files and .vuepress folder.
-All the contents in sidebar are loaded from `docs/guide/` dynamically so that no need to modify `config.js` each time a new `.md` file is added.
+All the contents in sidebar are loaded from `docs/guide/` dynamically so no need to modify `config.js` each time a new `.md` file is added.

-## Development
+## While Development
 ``` bash
 cd docs
 vuepress dev